sjgale/Workspace-settings/bash-vim/README.md

 rm -rf fonts
 ```

-Likely you will also need to open you iTerm preferences [cmd+,], profiles > text, and update the font.
+Likely you will also need to open you iTerm preferences `[cmd+,]`, profiles > text, and update the font.
 I use Fira Mono.
+Then update profiles > colors > Color Presets to `Solarized Dark`.